Glenwood Landing, New York: Nassau County representation

 Glenwood Landing is located in Nassau County's 11th Legislative district, which as of March 2024 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

 Glenwood Landing is split between the New York State Assembly's 13th and 15th State Assembly districts, which as of March 2024 are represented by Charles D. Lavine (D–Glen Cove) and Jacob Ryan Blumencranz (R–Oyster Bay), respectively.

 New York State Senate

 Glenwood Landing is located within the New York State Senate's 7th State Senate district, which as of March 2024 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

 Glenwood Landing is located within New York's 3rd congressional district, which as of March 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Glenwood Landing is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Glenwood Landing is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).